State-by-State Childcare Tax Credit Guide

 Official site: Louisiana Department of Revenue

-Search for “child care credit,” “school readiness,” or similar phrases.
-You can use your federal estimate from the Child Care Tax Credit Estimator as a reference when reading Louisiana-specific guidance.
+Search Louisiana’s site for “child care credit,” “school readiness,” or related family support language.
+Use your federal estimate from the Child Care Tax Credit Estimator as a reference point while reading Louisiana-specific guidance, especially if the state program uses its own labels or filing instructions.

 Maine